LMBDA-design/PSAMIL/README.md

 Visualization of Camelyon16:

-1. Download the file [test-c16](https://uwmadison.box.com/shared/static/q4d9fr93wmllf1navjf2ghc9b0pmzf2a.zip) and unzip the contents to directory `test-c16` to provide the independent test data needed.
+1. Download the file [test-c16](https://pan.baidu.com/s/1zQlGNDUPnEyoUv-WnQP70A?pwd=cdgf )(extract code: cdgf) and unzip the contents to directory `test-c16` to provide the independent test data needed.
 2. You could also download the raw test set slides of C16 dataset and proceed by your own to produce the patches you need and put corresponding files to `test-c16`.
 If you choose to do so, go to [DSMIL](https://github.com/binli123/dsmil-wsi) and follow the detailed instructions there.
-Download patches.zip and unzip to directory `test-c16`:
-link: [patches.zip](https://pan.baidu.com/s/1cTb0OTXOJgfD4Kgc0f6huA?pwd=9bi7) extract code: 9bi7

-4. run `visualize_psmil_c16.py` to provide metrics and visualization.
+3. run `visualize_psmil_c16.py` to provide metrics and visualization.

 Train: